-Ever look at your own selfies from years past and think “Wow, I can’t believe I’m wearing that!”
+Ever look at your own selfie snaps from years past and think “Wow, I can’t believe I’m wearing that!”
 Or worse, gawk at your selfies where your experimental selfie’ing may have gone a little too far, perhaps catching yourself with a less than optimal duckface?
 Although, we’re not suggesting a duckface is ever an optimal look.

 At SelfieYo, we’ve been spending most of our time developing our baseline app and more recently building out some significant improvements for SelfieYo 2.0 (coming soon) – but we haven’t spent enough time thinking about some of the elements of a selfie that separate the good, the bad and the cupcakes.
 Based upon some rudimentary observations, we’re now beginning to assemble some thoughts regarding the elements of timeless selfie style, to wit: posture, choice of clothing, genre, facial expression and overall composition.